-The University reserves the right to exclude at any time a student whose conduct is deemed improper or prejudicial to the interest of the University community or whose academic performance is substandard, regardless of GPA

-(https://registrar.fsu.edu/bulletin/graduate/information/academic_regulations/).
-A graduate student, excluding College of Law students and MD candidates in the College of Medicine, whose cumulative grade point average for graduate courses (5000 and above) taken at Florida State University falls below 3.0 at the end of a term (not counting courses for which "S" or "U" grades may be given) will be considered not in good standing by the University and will be placed on academic probation.
+The University reserves the right to exclude at any time a student whose conduct is deemed improper or prejudicial to the interest of the University community or whose academic performance is substandard, regardless of grade point average (GPA) Students in graduate or professional degree programs, excluding College of Law students and MD candidates in the College of Medicine, whose cumulative grade point average for graduate courses (5000 and above) taken at Florida State University falls below 3.0 at the end of a term (not counting courses for which "S" or "U" grades may be given) will be considered not in good standing by the University and will be placed on academic probation.
 If a 3.0 cumulative graduate grade point average is not attained by the end of the next full term of enrollment, the student will be placed on academic dismissal.
+See https://registrar.fsu.edu/bulletin/graduate-information/academic-regulations-procedures.

-Academic Dismissals
+Academic Dismissals for GPA